Critical Development Studies

 - Type of assessment details

-- 30-minutes oral examination: 15 minutes will be an examination of the essay.
-15 minutes based on course literature (20 minutes preparation to answer a question based on the course literature).
+- 30-minutes oral examination.
+(20 minutes preparation to answer a question based on the course literature).

 - All aids allowed